alexandredorea/docker-net-core-21/README.md

-# docker-net-core-21
+# Information

-How to create a docker image from net core 2.1 multi layer web app
+How to create a docker image from an application that uses a nuget hosted on a VSTS private  feed